kevinolega/callcentertrainingtips/_posts/2019-09-06-cs-sentences.md

 When did you first notice that your service stopped working?

-What steps have you done to try to fix your connection.
+What steps have you done to try to fix your connection?

+What happened after you did some troubleshooting steps?

 I just wanted to check, is your computer plugged in and turned on?